USER MANUAL CZ-RTW1 PANASONIC

 - Force DHW is disabled when Force Heater is turned on.

-- When Force DHW is turned off, operation & mode should change back to the previous memorized status.
+- When Force DHW is turned off, operation and mode should revert to the previously memorized status.

 Powerful